corda/corda/docs/source/corda-network/governance-guidelines.md

 users.
 This community shall work towards furthering the adoption of Corda, and contribute to the specific capabilities identified in the technical white paper.

-The Corda technical community shall be broad and open, encouraging participation and active conversations on the technology and applications.
+The Corda technical community should be broad and open, encouraging participation and active conversations on the technology and applications, but this cannot be mandated by the Foundation.

 9.1	Non-Discrimination
 ----------------------